RijulBhardwaj/Data_Analysis_Agent/README.md

 4. **Interface Setup**:
    - **Streamlit**: Provides a user interface for file upload and query submission.
 It processes the agent's response and displays results in the form of text, tables, or charts.

-By following these steps, you can interact with your CSV data and generate responses dynamically based on user queries.

 ---